ashumskyy/Project_2_ETL/README.md

 - A column named "email" that contains the email address of the contact person.
 We did it by using Pandas as the Option 1 and by using REGEX as the Option 2.
 At the end of each option we exported the DataFrame as a CSV file.

+### Bonus
+We also added the ERD document and schema file based on the tables we created.